 Where do Ukrainian migrants go and work?

 It should be noted that the exact number of Ukrainian migrants working abroad is extremely difficult to establish, since the majority of Ukrainian citizens leaving for work simply do not register when leaving the country as labor migrants.
 This is facilitated by the policy of the Ukrainian authorities, who are trying in every way to hinder the labor migration of the Ukrainian population to Russia and Europe.
 In 2012 was The State Statistics Committee of Ukraine reported that the working population of the country was 22,5 million. people, whereas the official place of work of them had only 12,5 million. human.
 Not less than 6,5 - 8 million Ukrainian citizens, according to the International Organization for Migration, at 2012 worked outside of Ukraine.
 In fact, every third Ukrainian of working age was at the beginning of the events on the Maidan outside the country - in earnings.
 In the European Union countries, it is the migrants from Ukraine who constituted the most numerous part of the legal labor migrants (Africans and Asians, mainly, penetrate the territory of the EU countries illegally).
 In fact, it was Ukrainian labor migrants who largely financed the Ukrainian economy “before Maidan”.
 Every year from the citizens of Ukraine received funds that exceed almost three times the foreign financial investment.
 So, if by 2012 Ukrainian migrants invested 16,8-19 billion dollars, then foreign companies and entrepreneurs - only 6,5 billion. dollars.
 Most Ukrainian citizens worked in the Russian Federation.
 Here, at construction sites, enterprises and in the field of agriculture, 42% of the total number of Ukrainian citizens working outside the country worked.
 Another 14% of Ukrainians worked in Poland, 13% - in Italy, 12% - in the Czech Republic.
 Before the outbreak of armed conflict in the Donbas, the vast majority of immigrants from Ukraine who were outside the country were residents of the western regions of Ukraine (71,6% of the total number of Ukrainian labor migrants).
 In general, Western Ukrainian migrants were employed in the construction industry (45%), in the field of domestic workers (18%), in agriculture (11%).
 The majority of Ukrainians defined their immigration in search of work abroad as forced, dictated by their lack of work and low wages at home.
 First of all, rural residents are looking for work outside the country, since in the villages of Western Ukraine there is practically no possibility of employment.
 However, rural residents, for the most part, do not have a market demand for qualifications, and therefore join the ranks of low-skilled and unskilled workers.
 First of all, these are construction workers of a very different profile, but mostly brigades of dressers.
 Secondly, these are agricultural workers - both in Russia and in countries of Eastern and Western Europe.
 Thirdly, it is a domestic servant - for vacancies of nannies, carers, maids, housekeepers, cooks, and cooks, mainly women from rural areas who have certain household skills but do not have the qualifications and education to work in other areas of work are employed.
 Finally, a certain part of Ukrainian migrants are engaged in trade.
-As for "intellectual migration", its number from Ukraine is relatively small (from Russia for 1990-e - 2000-e. a much larger number of scientists, engineers, and other highly qualified specialists, especially in technical and natural sciences, left.
+As for "intellectual migration", its number from Ukraine is relatively small (from Russia for 1990-e - 2000-e.

 This high level of migration from Ukraine to other countries was the result of the completely failed social and economic policies of the Ukrainian leadership throughout the post-Soviet period. stories of this country.
 For more than two decades of the political sovereignty of Ukraine, under the presidents Kravchuk, Kuchma, Yushchenko, Yanukovych, conditions for the full development of the country's economy were not created.
 On the contrary, there was a destruction of the infrastructure that was built and developed in the Soviet era.
 The collapse of industry, the meager wages made many Ukrainian citizens look for work outside the country.
 The phenomenon of Ukrainian prostitution has become a real shame for the country.
 Girls and women from Ukraine, starting from the 1990-ies, make up a significant part of the “priestesses of love” in Russia, other post-Soviet republics, in the countries of Eastern and Western Europe, Turkey, and the Arab East.
 An even greater number of Ukrainian girls trades in prostitution on the territory of Ukraine itself.
 In turn, girls and women engaged in the provision of intimate services, decompose the rest of the Ukrainian women, because they instill in them the conviction of the permissibility of earning money in such a dubious way.
 It should be noted that not all prostitutes are involved in this business against their will and are victims of criminal activities of mafia groups.
 Most of them quite consciously choose their own path in life - this is how the absence of life prospects and the possibility of honest decent earnings with growing consumer demands and the desire for a “beautiful life” with minimal costs intersect.
 Another group of Ukrainian citizens, constituting a significant part of migrants, are persons of Gypsy nationality who also migrate through the territory of the Russian Federation, countries of Eastern and Western Europe.
 First of all, we are talking about the "Magyars" - Transcarpathian Gypsies who speak Hungarian and inhabit the Transcarpathian region of Ukraine.
 At one time, the Soviet Union managed to achieve employment of the majority of the Magyars, but the destruction of industry in the post-Soviet period forced them to recall the activities of their ancestors and return to a nomadic way of life and begging.